fieldtrip/website/development/project/fwdarch.md

 ## Triangulation methods

-The triangulation methods are generally applied to pre-processed volumetric objects (e.g. segmented brain compartments) to generate a geometrical description expressed in terms of points and edges (a connectivity matrix).
+The triangulation methods are generally applied to pre-processed volumetric objects (e.g., segmented brain compartments) to generate a geometrical description expressed in terms of points and edges (a connectivity matrix).

 These methods are commonly used in FieldTri